electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - socket errors abort the virtual descriptor and wake the backend;
 - backend failure destroys the OS socket after any already-published error bytes are flushed;
 - server shutdown stops admission first, then drains or aborts connections according to the selected PostgreSQL shutdown mode.

+Full duplex is an invariant: inbound and outbound pumps have separate wake sequences and make progress independently.
+Neither pump may hold a shared JavaScript mutex, await the other direction becoming empty, or make ring capacity available only after completing its own transfer.
+Close coordination may publish shared state and wake both pumps, but it cannot serialize them.
+This prevents bidirectional saturation—such as COPY FROM input while notices or other backend output are pending—from deadlocking the connection.

 The frontend may impose a hard host-resource ceiling, but normal PostgreSQL connection admission remains inside the postmaster so excess clients receive a valid PostgreSQL `ErrorResponse`, not arbitrary plaintext.